Breast Reduction Surgery Explained

 Procedure And Initial Recovery

-Surgery day includes anesthesia, the procedure and monitored recovery.
+Surgery day includes anesthesia, the operation and monitored recovery.
 Many patients stay overnight, while some are discharged the same day depending on the plan and clinical assessment.

-The first follow up is commonly within a few days to review wounds, dressings and comfort.
+The first follow-up is commonly scheduled within a few days to review wounds, dressings and comfort.
 If drains are used, removal timing varies and is decided by the surgical team.

 Clearance To Fly

 Fitness to fly depends on healing, mobility and risk factors.
-Your surgeon provides clearance based on your recovery, including wound status and how you are moving and managing swelling.
+Your surgeon provides clearance based on recovery, including wound status, swelling and how comfortably you are moving.

 Return Home Plan

-Healing after Breast Reduction Surgery happens in phases.
-Recovery speed varies and depends on the extent of reduction, technique and individual factors.
+Healing after breast reduction surgery happens in stages.
+Recovery speed varies depending on the extent of reduction, technique and individual factors.

 First 72 Hours

 Swelling, soreness and limited arm movement are common.
-Supportive garments and careful positioning help.
-Your team monitors for issues such as bleeding, increasing pain on one side or fever.
+Supportive garments and careful positioning can help with comfort.
+The team monitors for concerns such as bleeding, increasing one-sided pain or fever.

 First 2 Weeks

 Many patients gradually increase light activity.
-Bruising often fades, while swelling may persist.
-Wound care and bra support are important, and follow ups focus on incision healing.
+Bruising often fades, while swelling may continue.
+Wound care and bra support remain important, and follow-ups focus on incision healing.

 Weeks 3 To 6

-Comfort and mobility usually improve.
-Activity restrictions are adjusted by the surgeon, especially for lifting, gym activity and upper body strain.
+Comfort and mobility usually improve during this period.
+Activity limits are adjusted by the surgeon, especially for lifting, gym activity and upper body strain.

 Months 3 To 12

-Scars mature over months and breast shape continues to settle.
-Sensation changes can improve over time but may not fully return.
-Long-term results are influenced by weight changes, pregnancy and aging.
+Scars mature over several months and breast shape continues to settle.
+Sensation changes may improve over time but may not fully resolve.
+Long-term changes can be influenced by weight changes, pregnancy and aging.

-Aftercare for reduction mammoplasty continues after you return home.
-A safe plan includes clear instructions, scheduled check ins and a pathway for concerns.
+Aftercare for reduction mammoplasty continues after returning home.
+A safer plan includes clear instructions, scheduled check-ins and a pathway for concerns.

 Wound Care And Support

-- Follow guidance on showering, dressings and bra use
+- Follow instructions for showering, dressings and bra use

 - Avoid pressure on incisions and protect the area from friction

-- Report signs of infection such as worsening redness, drainage or fever
+- Report possible infection signs such as worsening redness, drainage or fever

 Activity And Lifestyle